Social Work Internship in Ghana

 - Start dates: Flexible

 Ghana is one of Africa’s more stable and economically advanced countries, and is often seen as a success story, particularly in West Africa.
-However, the country is facing rising levels of inequality between the rich and poor, with orphans, child labourers and children living in troubled homes particularly affected.
+However, the country is facing rising levels of inequality between the rich and poor, with abandoned children, child labourers and children living in troubled homes particularly affected.
 Volunteers studying social work are needed to help local staff and provide children in areas we work with specialised care.

 The Social Work Internship in Ghana is best suited to volunteers studying social work at university who have course requirements to meet.
 This internship can help you accumulate your working hours and provide you with hands-on experience under the supervision of a qualified professional.